Frederic Durán-Jordà

 Frederic Duran i Jordà (25 April 1905 – 30 March 1957) was a Catalan medical doctor and a pioneer in hematology and hemotherapy.
 He created the first transfusion service in the world in Barcelona in 1936 at the beginning of the Spanish Civil War.
 Previously there were blood banks, where donated blood was stored waiting to be transfused.
-Dr. Duran i Jordà created a methodology that would serve to collect massive blood donations to be transfused elsewhere, in this case the front lines of the Spanish Civil War.
+Dr. Duran i Jordà created a methodology that would serve to collect blood donations to be transfused elsewhere, in this case the front lines of the Spanish Civil War.
 This method was subsequently applied in World War II.

 Personal life

 Duran was born in the Barcelona district of Barceloneta on 25 April 1905 to a middle-class family originally from Martorell.
 His father was a merchant concerned with culture and sport who worried that the youngest of his five children, Frederic, had an education.
 He had originally planned for an elementary education, but the child's ability impressed his teachers who persuaded his father to allow him to continue onto higher education and attend college.
 There were discrepancies between father and son regarding his studies; Frederic was attracted to Chemistry but eventually paternal pragmatism prevailed and he enrolled in Medicine in 1922.
 He received his degree at age 23 in June 1928.

 During college, his interest in Chemistry led him to laboratory testings and, while he was an intern under Antoni Trias Pujol at the Department of Surgical Pathology in the Hospital Clínic de Barcelona he began working in that area, first in the Clinical Analysis of Gastroenterology Section and later becoming an Analyst of the City of Barcelona and directing the laboratory at the Les Corts Psychiatric Institute, a position he held until the end of the Civil War.

 In February 1939, at the end of the Spanish Civil War, Duran i Jordà had to leave in exile.
 He was able to migrate to London, UK through an exclusive invitation extended by the British Red Cross; there, along others like Josep Trueta, he became part of a numerically small but qualitatively enormous 'Catalan diaspora' in Great Britain.
 The British Red Cross, being aware of Duran's work through Janet Vaughan and in preparation for war, had wanted to recreate the Blood Service he had developed in Barcelona.
 Durán then moved to Manchester where he worked as a laboratory technician at Ancoats Hospital while sorting out the necessary paperwork to enter the Medical Register.
 Once achieved, he devoted himself to Pathology and became the director of said department at Booths Hall Children's Hospital, Manchester and the Monsall Hospital.

 He died of leukaemia on 30 March 1957 at the Manchester Royal Infirmary, at 51 years of age.